ravehero3/ayobra/replit.md

 ## Overview

 This is a clean marketing landing page for TypeBeatz, designed to showcase the desktop application for creating type beat videos.
-The landing page features a modern React frontend with a dark glassmorphism theme and an Express.js backend for serving static content.
-It's focused purely on marketing and branding without any video generation functionality.
+The landing page features a modern React frontend with a dark glassmorphism theme, an Express.js backend for serving static content, and a fully functional Supabase authentication system.
+It's focused on marketing and branding with secure user account management.

 ## User Preferences